hbctraining/Training-modules/Visualization_in_R/lessons/03_advanced_visualizations.md

 ## Visualizing the results

 When we are working with large amounts of data it can be useful to display that information graphically to gain more insight.
-During this lesson, we will get you started with some basic and more advanced plots commonly used when exploring differential gene expression data.
+During this lesson, we will get you started with some basic and more advanced plots commonly used when exploring differential gene expression data, however, many of these plots can be helpful in visualizing other types of data as well.

 Let's start by loading a few libraries (if not already loaded):